All you need to know about the opening race at the 2022 Cheltenham Festival on Tuesday 15 March.

 KEY STATISTICS AND TRENDS:

-Not great for favourites lately - only two have won in the past 13 renewals - but only a couple of those winners have started at longer than 12-1.
+Appreciate It (8-11F) struck at short price most recently but this race has not been great for favourites as a whole lately, as only three have won in the past 14 renewals.
+However, only a couple of those winners have started at longer than 12-1.
 The longest-priced winner was Arctic Kinsman at 50-1 in 1994, while the 2007 victor Ebaziyan is one of two 40-1 shots to have scored.
 The shortest-priced winners at 4-9 were Tsaoko in 1950 and Flyingbolt in 1964.
-Favourites and joint-favourites have been successful 10 times (22 per cent) in the 45 runnings since 1972.
+Favourites and joint-favourites have been successful 11 times in the 49 runnings since 1972.

-Five and six-year-olds dominate.
-All bar six since 1972 have fitted into that age bracket, and none since Captain Cee Bee in 2008.
+Five and six-year-olds dominate and all bar seven winners since 1972 have fitted into that age bracket.
+Appreciate It was the first seven-year-old to triumnph since Captain Cee Bee in 2008.

-Nine of the past 22 winners have been trained in Britain, with Ireland just holding sway with 13.
+Ten of the past 24 winners have been trained in Britain, with Ireland holding sway with 14.

 Look to the future:

-Leading the pack is Willie Mullins with six winners since Tourist Attraction won at the trainer's first attempt in 1995 and he has scored four times in the past seven years with Champagne Fever, Douvan and Vautour.
+Leading the pack is Willie Mullins with seven winners since Tourist Attraction won at the trainer's first attempt in 1995 and he has scored five times in the past nine years with Champagne Fever, Douvan, Vautour, Klassical Dream and Appreciate It.
 He also trained Ebaziyan in 2007.
-Added to those successes Min and Melon were the runners-up in 2016 and 2017.
+Added to those successes, Min and Melon were the runners-up in 2016 and 2017.

-Nicky Henderson has won the Supreme Novices' Hurdle three times with River Ceiriog in 1986, Flown in 1992 and Altior in 2016.
+Nicky Henderson has won the Supreme Novices' Hurdle four times with River Ceiriog in 1986, Flown in 1992, Altior in 2016 and Shishkin last year.
 Binocular, Spirit Son, Darlan, My Tent Or Yours and Josses Hill also hit the bar in second, while he has also saddled seven thirds.
 Noel Meade has struck twice with Sausalito Bay in 2000 and Go Native in 2009, while he also sent out Wild Passion to finish second in 2005.

 Before 1972, the most successful jockey was Tommy Burns, who landed seven divisions between 1955 and 1959.
 Since the race ceased to be divided, Ruby Walsh leads the way with six wins (2006, 2011, 2013, 2014, 2015 and 2019).